grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-telegram.md

 ### Telegram bot API token and chat ID

-To integrate Grafana with Telegram, you need to obtain a Telegram **bot API token** and a **chat ID** (i.e., the ID of the Telegram chat where you want to receive the alert notifications).
-To complete the integration, please use the browser version of Telegram.
+To integrate Grafana with Telegram, you need to get a Telegram **bot API token** and a **chat ID** (the ID of the Telegram chat where you want to receive the alert notifications).
+To complete the integration, use the browser version of Telegram.

 ### Set up your Telegram bot